How To Find the Base of Any Latin Noun (Easily!)

 - missiōnis – is = missiōn–

 Some Latin nouns (called pluralia tantum or plural-only) have no singular forms.
 In other words, they only exist in the plural.
-In consequence, you cannot remove the genitive singular ending to find the stem.
-Instead, you have to remove the genitive plural ending.

 Or, if the dictionary form is abbreviated (as it typically will be for plural-only nouns), you must remove the nominative plural ending.